-So in order to move forward, we’re going to work with a unified definition of a story ending that can help you make sure yours is rock-solid:
+In order to move forward, we're going to work with a unified definition of a story ending that can help you make sure yours is rock-solid:

 With this working definition, you'll have to the freedom to resolve what must be resolved, but also subvert and surprise as much as necessary depending on the book you're writing, and any future books you plan to write.

 3 Essential Questions for Your Ending

 So how do you write the perfect ending, wrapping your story up with just the right amount of clarity and punch?
 These three questions will help you end your story just right, whether or not you're writing a novel, short story, or novella.

 1. How is the Physical Conflict Resolved?

 In the beginning of your book, you made a promise.

 You started with a main character who wanted something (a physical object).
 Perhaps that something changed over the course of the story, but the theme and genre surrounding it did not.
 If the character begins by wanting a better job, but ends up robbing a bank, the theme and genre can still be the same: to gain wealth.